KeichiTS/cw_coding_challenge/README.md

 ## Testing Strategy

 The solution includes a Streamlit frontend specifically designed for integration testing, allowing the simulation of different user contexts via the sidebar.

-## Testing Strategy

-The solution includes a Streamlit frontend specifically designed for integration testing.
-Below are the verified outputs for the core requirements.

 ### Test Cases: